 Empathy in Recovery

 The compassion and empathy Sable and her boyfriend found are not unusual at Muse Treatment, where we believe we must first earn a prospective client’s trust.
 Our admissions counselors show they understand addiction and how people fall under its control.
 They demonstrate that our rehab staff has solid expertise and the commitment to help them learn to live sober.
+Recognizing the unique challenges faced by those in relationships, we also offer couple rehab programs.
 We ask the right questions to determine the correct course of action for each client, knowing each addict’s or alcoholic’s recovery is as diverse as the reasons they became addicted in the first place.